vdnamliv/Attack-Surface-Management-tool/README.md

-# Automated Attack Surface Management Tool
+# Automated Attack Surface Management Tool (LINUX)

 ## Feature:
 - Find **all subdomains** and scan **opening ports** on them from an input domain name or IPs list.